IQ404/study-notes/README.md

     ❓ Explore the cases where resampling up and down happens simultaneously.

-  - `GL_LINEAR`, in my current understanding, means scaling will be done linearly (i.e. in a linearly interpolation manner ❓ Currently I don't think this understanding is correct, see later section on filtering).
+  - `GL_LINEAR`, in my current understanding, means scaling will be done linearly (i.e. in a linearly interpolation manner). ❓ Currently I don't think this understanding is correct, see later section on filtering.

     ❓ Explore the other options.